 At the start of your turn, first carry out any game text that says it takes place at "start of turn."
-Then, you may play one Personnel, Ship, Equipment, Event, Objective, Incident, Time Location, Facility or Site card from your hand.
+Then, you may play one card from your hand.
 This is referred to as your "normal card play."
-(Interrupt and Doorway cards do not count as your normal card play and are not limited to the start of your turn; they are discussed below.)
+(Interrupt and Doorway cards do not count as your normal card play and are not limited to the card play step of your turn; they are discussed below.)

 There are a few ways to play additional cards during your turn.
-For example, some game text allows a card to play or report "for free"; such a card must still play at the start of your turn, but does not use up your normal card play.
-The event Red Alert! allows you report multiple Personnel, Ship and Equipment cards in place of your normal card play.
-Another common way to play additional cards is by downloading.
+For example, some game text allows a card to play or report "for free"; such a card must still play in this segment of your turn, but does not use up your normal card play.
+The event Red Alert! allows you report multiple Personnel, Ship, and Equipment cards in place of your normal card play.
+Another way to play additional cards is with a card that allows downloading.